-Since the dawn of time (aka 1985), Windows has always shipped with a basic image-editing program: Paint.
+Since 1985, Windows has always shipped with a basic image-editing program: Paint.
 For MacOS, there’s no native equivalent, whether you’re running the latest version or an older one.
 Apple removed MacPaint long ago.

 However, Apple's default app for opening images, PDFs, and other files -- called Preview -- comes close.
 It doesn't mirror Microsoft Paint, but it has a few editing tools, like drawing, adding text, and inserting shapes.
 Most people don’t know these features exist because they’re hidden behind a button they never think to click.